-One of the first things I did almost 20 years ago when my health plummeted and I was thrown into a world of natural healing was read labels.
+One of the first things I did 20 years ago when my health plummeted and I was thrown into a world of natural healing was read labels.
 Food, skin care, cosmetics...wow, the junk that's in everything!
-There were soooo many ingredients I couldn't pronounce and unfortunately, still can't.
+There were so so so many ingredients I couldn't pronounce and unfortunately, still can't.

 So here's a list of 16 toxic ingredients that are commonly found in beauty products and it should be obvious why you won't see them in A'del formulas!

 1. Diethanolamine (DEA) - An ingredient used to make cosmetics creamy or sudsy.
 You'll find it in lotions, soaps and shampoos.
 The danger comes in not when it's used alone but in combination with other ingredients.
 It can create a carcinogen called nitrosodiethanolamine (NDEA).
 NDEA can easily be absorbed through the skin and has been linked to stomach, bladder, liver and esophagus cancers.

 2. Parabens - Parabens are commonly used to help prevent yeast, mold, and bacteria from growing in cosmetic products.
 While this may sound like a great idea at first, this ingredient has actually been linked with hormonal imbalances, early puberty in females, and an increased risk of breast cancer.
 Even less fortunate is the fact that parabens can be found in a huge variety of products, including makeup, deodorant, shampoo, body washes, and more.
 A study from the FDA states that parabens aren’t dangerous at extremely small levels but with thousands and thousands products containing parabens, getting up to a higher level wouldn't be difficult.
 This ingredient goes by a number of names, so be sure to avoid anything that uses methylparaben, butylparaben, isobutylparaben, and isopropylparaben.